Information on the processing of personal data in compliance with Articles 13 and 14 of EU Regulation 2016/679 (referred to below as the GDPR)

 The following legal bases are particularly relevant:

-• Article 1, paragraph 1129, of Italian Law No. 145 of 30 December 2018, which authorised the Municipality of Venice to establish and regulate, through a regulation adopted according to Article 52 of Italian Legislative Decree No. 446 of 15 December 1997, the Access Fee referred to in Article 4, paragraph 3-bis, of Italian Legislative Decree No. 23 of 14 March 2011, for access to the Ancient City or to the other minor islands of the Venetian Lagoon;
+• Article 1, paragraph 1129, of Italian Law No. 145 dated December 30 2018, which authorised the Municipality of Venice to establish and govern, through a regulation adopted according to Article 52 of Italian Legislative Decree No. 446 dated December 15 1997, the fee referred to in Article 4, paragraph 3-bis, of Italian Legislative Decree No. 23 dated March 14 2011, for access to the Ancient City and the other minor islands of the Venetian Lagoon;

-• Article 52 of Italian Legislative Decree No. 446 of 15 December 1997, regulating the legislative authority of Municipalities and Provinces;
+• Article 52 of Italian Legislative Decree No. 446 dated December 15 1997, regulating the legislative authority of Municipalities and Provinces;

-• Article 1, paragraphs 161 and following, of Italian Law No. 296 of 27 December 2006, governing the time limits for assessment in cases of non-payment of local taxes;
+• Article 1, paragraphs 161 and following, of Italian Law No. 296 dated December 27 2006, governing the time limits for assessment in cases of non-payment of local taxes;

-• Article 1, paragraph 164 and following, of Italian Law No. 296 of 27 December 2006, governing the time limits for tax refunds by local authorities;
+• Article 1, paragraph 164 and following, of Italian Law No. 296 dated December 27 2006, governing the time limits for tax refunds by local authorities;

-• Article 1, paragraphs 179 and following, of Italian Law No. 296 of 27 December 2006, governing the possibility of assigning assessment activities to entrusted entities registered in the "Register for the Assessment and Collection of Local Authority Revenues" established at the Italian Ministry of Economy and Finance under Article 53 of Italian Legislative Decree No. 446 of 15 December 1997;
+• Article 1, paragraphs 179 and following, of Italian Law No. 296 dated December 27 2006, governing the possibility of assigning assessment activities to entrusted entities registered in the "Register for the Assessment and Collection of Local Authority Revenues" established at the Italian Ministry of Economy and Finance under Article 53 of Italian Legislative Decree No. 446 dated December 15 1997;

-• Article 7-bis of Italian Legislative Decree No. 267 of 18 August 2000, governing provisions on violations of Municipal regulations;
+• Article 7-bis of Italian Legislative Decree No. 267 dated August 18 2000, governing provisions on violations of Municipal regulations;

-• Municipal Regulation for the establishment and regulation of the Access Fee, with or without a carrier, to the Ancient City of the Municipality of Venice or to the other minor islands of the Venetian Lagoon, approved by Municipal Council Resolution No. 51 of 12/09/2023 and subsequently amended by Resolution No. 71 of 21/12/2023 and subsequent modifications and integrations;
+• Municipal Regulation for the establishment and regulation of the Access Fee, with or without carrier transport services, to the Ancient City of the Municipality of Venice and other minor islands of the Venetian Lagoon, approved by Municipal Council Resolution No. 51 dated September 12 2023, and its subsequent modifications and integrations;

-• Municipal Executive Committee Resolution No. 249 of 12 December 2023, which approved the agreement templates governing relations with carriers regarding the implementation of the Access Fee;
+• Municipal Executive Committee Resolution No. 249 dated December 12 2023, which approved the agreement templates governing relations with carriers regarding the implementation of the Access Fee;

-• Municipal Executive Committee Resolution No. 189 of 24 October 2024, which determined the amount of the Access Fee and the days of application on an experimental basis for the year 2025;
+• Municipal Executive Committee Resolution No. 254 dated November 18 2025, which determined the amount of the Access Fee during the experimental trial period for its implementation for the year 2026;

-• Municipal Executive Committee Resolution No. 20 of 18/02/2025, governing the payment methods for the Access Fee;
+• Municipal Council Resolution No. 32 dated February 24 2026, governing the methods of payment of the Access Fee;

 3. Categories of data and their source